Homicide By Vehicle While DUI

 - You must notify the professional licensing board

 - YOU WILL BE A CONVICTED FELON

 On top of all of that, you will have a HOMICIDE on your permanent criminal record.

 There is Hope

-If you are looking to hope during these difficult times, then you have come to the right place.
-Attorney Mike Sherman has unique experience handling these DUI Homicide cases.
+If you are looking for hope during these difficult times, then you have come to the right place.
+Attorney Mike Sherman has unique experience handling DUI Homicide cases.
 Talking to him and starting to formulate a plan will put you at ease knowing that he is working hard to protect you.

 What is the Mike Sherman Difference?